-Repayments on a loan in the sole name of your loved one should be paid out of the estate.
-If you are asked to take over payments on a loan that is in the sole name of your loved one, you do not have to do this.
+Repayments on a loan in the sole name of the person who died should be paid out of the estate.
+If you are asked to take over payments on a loan that is in the sole name of the person who died, you do not have to do this.
 Get advice if you are not sure what to do.
-MABS provide free, confidential and independent advice on a range of financial matters.
+MABS provides free, confidential and independent advice on a range of financial matters.
 You can contact MABS on 0818 07 2000, 9am to 8pm, Monday to Friday.